-Prairie Island Indian Community Tribal President: Shelley Buck 5636 Sturgeon Lake Rd., Welch 55089 Phone: (800) 554-5473 Fax: (651) 385-4180
+Prairie Island Indian Community

-Website: prairieisland.org
+Tribal President: Grant Johnson 5636 Sturgeon Lake Rd., Welch 55089 Phone: (800) 554-5473 Fax: (651) 385-4180 Website: prairieisland.org

-The Prairie Island Indian Community is located on an island in the Mississippi River 14 miles north of Red Wing and 30 miles southeast of St. Paul.
-The tribal headquarters is located near Welch, Minnesota and has members mainly of the Mdewankanton Band.
+The Prairie Island Indian Community is located on the banks of the Mississispip River, 14 miles north of Red Wing and 30 miles southeast of St. Paul.
+Prairie Island, and its surrounding area, have been home to the Bdewakantunwan (Mdewakanton), "those who were born of the waters," for countless generations.